syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

 ### Namespaces

 The Syncfusion Blazor component Grids, Calendars, and Buttons namespace are added to the **`_imports.razor`** file in the application.
-You can add the required other component namespace for development.
+The required other component namespace can be added for development.

 ![NameSpace](../images/NameSpace.png)